Ω-automaton

 In automata theory, a branch of theoretical computer science, an ω-automaton (or stream automaton) is a variation of a finite automaton that runs on infinite, rather than finite, strings as input.
 Since ω-automata do not stop, they have a variety of acceptance conditions rather than simply a set of accepting states.

 ω-automata are useful for specifying behavior of systems that are not expected to terminate, such as hardware, operating systems and control systems.
 For such systems, one may want to specify a property such as "for every request, an acknowledge eventually follows", or its negation "there is a request that is not followed by an acknowledge".
 The former is a property of infinite words: one cannot say of a finite sequence that it satisfies this property.

 Classes of ω-automata include the Büchi automata, Rabin automata, Streett automata, parity automata and Muller automata, each deterministic or non-deterministic.
 These classes of ω-automata differ only in terms of acceptance condition.
 They all recognize precisely the regular ω-languages except for the deterministic Büchi automata, which is strictly weaker than all the others.
 Although all these types of automata recognize the same set of ω-languages, they nonetheless differ in succinctness of representation for a given ω-language.

 Deterministic ω-automata

-Formally, a deterministic ω-automaton is a tuple A = (Q,Σ,δ,q_{0},Acc) that consists of the following components:
+Formally, a deterministic ω-automaton is a tuple $A = (Q,\Sigma,\delta,Q_0,A_{acc})$, that consists of the following components: